danliris/com-danliris-service-finance-accounting/README.md

 **FinanceDbContext.cs**

-The class contain context class that derives from DbContext in entity framework.
+This file contain context class that derives from DbContext in entity framework.
 DbContext is an important class in Entity Framework API.
 It is a bridge between domain or entity classes and the database.
 DbContext and context class  is the primary class that is responsible for interacting with the database.

 **File Program.cs**